 Back in 2009, largely due to the sheer number of users demanding it, Spotify added an amazing little feature — the ability to disable volume normalization.
 While the feature is nothing more than a toggle on the visual front, the audible difference is far superior and moons apart.

-Who doesn't love listening to music while they're driving?
-The open road and an awesome playlist make for a perfect pairing, but it can become quite the challenge if you're trying to follow your navigation app at the same time.
+Who doesn't love listening to music or playlists when driving?
+The open road and an awesome playlist make for a perfect pairing, but it can become quite the challenge if you're trying to navigate at the same time.
+That's why Waze's built-in audio controls for compatible apps like Spotify and Pandora are so useful, so you can always keep your eyes on the map and road ahead of you.

 You may not know this, but the Spotify app will let you add a bit of personal touch to all the music you stream.
 Unlike many other music streaming services, Spotify actually has fantastic equalizer support on both iOS and Android.